 Thanks for voting

 Fresh from reinvigorating Fargo for the small screen, Noah Hawley decided to take on perhaps the most powerful mutant that ever lived, Legion, the mutant son of Professor X. This is a psychedelic, squirming take on the character, complete with dance scenes, nightmare dreamscapes and a cast that's pretty much perfect.
 Dan Stevens is superb as Haller / Legion, but it's Aubrey Plaza who steals the show as one of the versions of Amahl Farouk, a mutant who's after Legion.
-The show is blistering funny in places, shocking in others, and it will end after Season 3 - so get on it now, if you haven't already.
+The show is blistering funny in places, shocking in others.
+There are three seasons to this one and it's a mind-melding masterpiece.

 Thanks for voting